SimonXIX/simonxix.com/web/content/critic.md

 ### selected film reviews

-Below is a random selection from my many film reviews for *TAKE ONE*.
+Below is a random selection from my film reviews for *[TAKE ONE](https://takeonecinema.net/)*.
 This random selection is auto-generated from a Zotero group using the Zotero API and will present a different selection every time the page is refreshed.